michaellenaghan/go-sqlite-bench/README.md

 * **Conn**

-  Get one connection from the pool and then return it to the pool. (*All* of the benchmarks do that!)
+  Get one connection from the pool and then return it to the pool.
+(Every benchmark does that.)

 * **Select1**